MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

   - Returning array of objects error using set which isn't required.
        - Eg. TimeZoneInfo.GetAmbiguousTimeOffsets ```Set GetAmbiguousTimeOffsets = this.DotNetLibTimeZoneInfo.GetAmbiguousTimeOffsets(DateTime)```
   - When wrapping the COM object in members where parameters are the object being wrapped.
 (Fixed)
+  - Parameters for objects are ByRef when should be ByVal unless it's an out parameter.
+Requires further investigation.

 Expected Ouput